- Is anything passive?

-Weren’t expecting this one were ya?
 We all love coffee, so why not invest in a coffee farm?
-There are companies out there who buy coffee farms and then sell out parceled portions of that land to investors.
+Companies out there buy coffee farms and then sell out parceled portions of that land to investors.
 Simple as that.

-One of the more popular is International Coffee Farms, who operate in South America.
-You can buy parcels of land and then collect residual income from the harvesting of coffee beans on that land.
+One of the more popular is International Coffee Farms, which operates in South America.
+You can buy parcels of land and then collect residual income from harvesting coffee beans on that land.

-Coconuts and its by-products are extremely popular these days.
+Coconuts and their by-products are extremely popular these days.
 I know, I couldn’t live without my strawberry-coconut exfoliating shaving cream!

 It is now easier than ever to self-publish a book.
-Whether you want to write fiction or nonfiction, you can write your book, get it professionally edited, formatted, and get a cover design for well under $1000.
+Whether you want to write fiction or nonfiction, you can write your book professionally edited, formatted, and get a cover design for well under $1000.
 It’s then free to upload it to Amazon.